agilecustoms/release/docs/semantic-release.md

 | `build:`, `ci:`, `docs:`, `refactor:`, `test:` | no version bump      | _not reflected in GH release / CHANGELOG.md_ | See Angular [commit-message-guidelines](https://github.com/angular/angular/blob/main/contributing-docs/commit-message-guidelines.md#type) |
 | _no prefix_                                    | no version bump      | _not reflected in GH release / CHANGELOG.md_ | Discouraged, but allowed                                                                                                                  |

+In normal release workflow (not [dev-release](./release-types.md)) if a PR has no any commit bumping a version, then `agilecustoms/publish` action exit with error

 ## Plugins and dryRun mode

 `agilecustoms/publish` uses semantic-release in `dryRun` mode - just to generate next version and release notes.